Foundations | Client Details

-Any relevant documents which have been uploaded to the Documents tab of a Client record may be linked here for easy access as required.
+Any relevant consent forms i.e. Documents that have been uploaded to the Documents tab of a Client record may be linked here for easy access as required.

 Much of the information in the 'Administration Details' section needs consideration by your organisation, to determine which fields are required for Staff to complete.

-The main areas we recommend utilising is the Client Start Date (and End Date where appropriate).
+The main areas we recommend utilising is the Client Start Date (and End Date when appropriate).

-The Client Start Date reflects the date in which the Client first engaged with your organisation, and is a useful criteria to search on.
+The Client Start Date reflects the date in which the Client first engaged with your organisation, and is a useful criterion to search on.
 The End Date is also important if a Client finishes up with your organisation, as it allows you to track how long Client's are actively engaged with your organisation.